Codygits/TPF-Updates/README.md

 The Anniversary Edition makes a number of fundamental changes which mean many critical tools, such as SKSE and mods that rely on those tools, need to be updated.

 In order to use Wabbajack modlists, you must not update your copy of Skyrim Special Edition.
-If you updated, use the AE downgrade patcher by downloading the "FullPatcher.zip":
+If you updated, use the AE downgrade patcher by downloading the "FullPatcher.exe":
 [Unofficial Skyrim Special Edition Downgrade Patcher](https://www.nexusmods.com/skyrimspecialedition/mods/57618)

 To prevent your game updating, change Skyrim SE's update settings in Steam to only update when launched.
 Never launch Skyrim SE via Steam, only via your mod manager or skse64_loader.